ASPP/pelita/doc/source/intro.rst

    :pyobject: RandomPlayer

 Here we can see the first convenience method: ``legal_moves`` which returns a dictionary mapping move tuples to position tuples.
-The randome player simply selects a move at random from the keys (moves) of this dictionary and then moves there. ``legal_moves`` always includes stop.
+The random player simply selects a move at random from the keys (moves) of this dictionary and then moves there. ``legal_moves`` always includes stop.